blackcodecamp/CloudWebDevelopment/1_3_personalize.md

     git pull https://github.com/blackcodecamp/CloudWebDevelopment.git gh-pages-styles --allow-unrelated-histories --ff
     ```
 3. Open the file called `initial.html`
-4. We will go together to add the necessay styles to replicate the demo
+4. We will go together to add the necessary styles to replicate the demo